 Phase 1 Closeout - MWAA previously stated there is a \$76 million transfer from Finance Costs under-run to fund the increases in other items in the Project budget.
 The major portion of the increase is for the global settlement with Dulles Transit Partners (DTP) for the design-build contract at \$45.9 million.
 In addition, the increase includes closeout of WMATA open issues which include: ATC Loss of Speed Readout (LSRO) Study, Heat Tape Upgrades, Art-In-Transit, Traction Power Remote Terminal Units (RTU) and Remaining Punch List Items.
 MWAA submitted the updated LSRO Report to WMATA on April 11, 2016, and WMATA reported in their May 24, 2016 letter that the work is complete and this issue is closed.
 Art in Transit has been completed with some minor work at the Greensboro Station that will be performed by WMATA and completed by the end of August 2016.
 The Traction Power RTU replacements have been completed.
-Installation of the Traction Power Network Cards is complete with the exception of one location and full completion is expected by the end of August 2016.
+Installation of the Traction Power Network Cards is complete.
 The completion of the heat tape testing is still awaiting WMATA's approval of the Site Specific Work Plan (SSWP), and MWAA reported that the completion of this work may extend to February 2017.
+Subsequent to the meeting, MWAA reported that the SSWP was approved on September 7, 2016.
 In addition, there are remaining punch list items from VDOT and Fairfax County.
 Most of these items were expected to be completed by the end of 2016.
-The silt removal at Pond #6 in Fairfax County is expected to be completed by the end of August.
+The silt removal at Pond #6 in Fairfax County is expected to be completed by the end of September.
 One of the major outstanding items was the establishment of the final VDOT Punch List, resolution of the curb cut ADA ramps issue and the resolution of the Old Meadow Road Realignment issue with VDOT.
-MWAA reports that it will realign Old Meadow Road which is estimated to be completed in November 2017.
+MWAA reports that it will realign Old Meadow Road which is under design and construction is estimated to be completed in November 2017.
 The VDOT punch list which includes some 1600 items was submitted on March 30, 2016 and VDOT's cost proposal in the amount of \$36.8 million to perform the work was submitted on May 16, 2016.
 The proposal has been reviewed by MWAA which found both the scope of work and cost to be excessive.
-This issue has reached an impasse and it is expected that the two parties will proceed to the dispute resolution procedure in the intergovernmental agreement between them.
-The closeout of the FFGA is expected to occur six to eight months following payment of final Project costs which is now expected to extend until mid-2018.
+It is noted that MWAA and VDOT are working to resolve and achieve consensus with the (currently) disputed scope of items between the agencies and progress is being made.
+Further, it is noted that the deficiencies of the largest quantity of items and their cost are the responsibility of the prime contractor, DTP.
+They have been put on notice and their response is pending.
+The closeout of the FFGA is expected to occur six to eight months following payment of final Project costs which is expected to extend until mid-2018.